 Postponing retirement by 2 years up to age 67 will increase net replacement rates in 2056 by almost 11.4 p.p. for the average earner (to 59.2%) because of the extra bonus for deferred pensions.
-Replacement rates for those having lower earnings will be higher, and for those code.
-Terms of service contract are regulated by the Law of Obligations Act.
+Replacement rates for those having lower earnings will be higher, and for those

-17 Self-employed natural persons who offer goods or services for charge in their own name and whose status is regulated by the commercial code.
+&lt;sup>17 Self-employed natural persons who offer goods or services for charge in their own name and whose status is regulated by the commercial code.
 Terms of service contract are regulated by the Law of Obligations Act.
+Oftentimes self-employed persons, in this case entrepreneurs who offer goods or services via a company.
+The status of the company and having higher earnings lower, because of the flat-rate base amount that reduces the link between contributions and future pensions.

-18 Oftentimes self-employed persons, in this case entrepreneurs who offer goods or services via a company.
+&lt;sup>18 Oftentimes self-employed persons, in this case entrepreneurs who offer goods or services via a company.
 The status of the company and management board is regulated by the commercial code.
 Terms of service contracts are regulated by the Law of Obligations Act (i.e. authorisation contract).

-19 Masso, M., Kadarik, I. (2017).
+&lt;sup>19 Masso, M., Kadarik, I. (2017).
 ESPN Thematic Report on Access to social protection of people working as self-employed or on non-standard contracts.